Home / Slow Cooker Recipes / Slow Cooked Lebanese Green Beans and Beef

 This dish can also be made on the stovetop if you don’t have a slow cooker.
 Not counting calories?
 Brown the onion, beef and beans in a little clarified butter.
 You won’t regret it.

-Traditionally this dish is served over Syrian rice which is rice pilaf made with rendered, clarified butter.
+Traditionally this dish is served over Lebanese Rice Pilaf which is rice pilaf made with rendered, clarified butter.
 It is a delicious special treat but also just as good with brown rice which we lovemaking in our rice cooker.

 To serve, we love dolloping a little laban on top, a Lebanese cucumber yogurt garlic sauce.